Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 This article cites peer-reviewed studies, FDA filings, and ClinicalTrials.gov data.
 All claims are cross-referenced against primary sources.
 We update articles when new trial data or regulatory decisions are published.
 Read our editorial policy →

 - Eli Lilly.
-FDA approval of Foundayo (orforglipron) for type 2 diabetes.
+FDA approval of Foundayo (orforglipron) for chronic weight management.
 2026. investor.lilly.com

 - Eli Lilly.
 ACHIEVE Phase 3 programme: Orforglipron in type 2 diabetes. investor.lilly.com